What To Do When Childhood Trauma Holds You Back

 Effects Of Childhood Trauma On Adults

 The effects of childhood trauma on adults can be severe and far-reaching.
-Trauma in childhood can change your thoughts and your behaviors, and may negatively impact your physical health long after the trauma is over.
+Trauma in childhood can change your thoughts, feelings, and your behaviors, and may negatively impact your physical health long after the trauma is over.

 Damage To The Self

 One of the earliest tasks of childhood development is forming a healthy self-concept.
 Throughout your life, you think and behave about the self-concept you've formed.
 When you experience childhood trauma, especially prolonged trauma, your self-concept is malformed and altered.
-The only way to get beyond the trauma is to change the way you think about yourself.
+Developing a more positive outlook and self esteem can assist in altering your view of self.
+Learning positive affirmations as well as learning to love yourself through it all.

 Thinking Of Yourself As A Victim